ciribob/DCS-CTLD/README.md

 You can also list nearby crates that have yet to be unpacked using the F10 Crate Commands Menu and also unpack nearby crates using the same menu.

-*Crate damage in the script is currently not implemented so as long as the crate isn't destroyed, you should always be able to unpack*
+*Crate damage in the script is currently not implemented so as long as the crate isn't destroyed, you should always be able to unpack.*

 ##Crate Unpacking
-Once you have sling loaded and successfully dropped your crate you can land and list nearby crates that have yet to be unpacked using the F10 Crate Commands Menu as well as unpack nearby crates using the same menu.
+Once you have sling loaded and successfully dropped your crate, you can land and list nearby crates that have yet to be unpacked using the F10 Crate Commands Menu, as well as unpack nearby crates using the same menu.
 Crates cannot be unpacked near a logistics unit.

-To build a HAWK AA system you will need to slingload all 3 parts, Launcher, Track Radar and Search radar and drop the crates within 100m of each other.
-If you try to build the system without all the parts a message will list which parts are missing.
+To build a HAWK AA system you will need to slingload all 3 parts - Launcher, Track Radar and Search Radar - and drop the crates within 100m of each other.
+If you try to build the system without all the parts, a message will list which parts are missing.

 Parts Missing:
 ![alt text](http://i1056.photobucket.com/albums/t379/cfisher881/dcs%202015-05-10%2016-45-15-05_zpsv856jhw3.png "Hawk Parts missing")